Jokeren/gBolt/README.md

 ***gBolt*** is ***light-weight*** because it:

-1. Can be installed without any heavy third-party library.
+1. Can be installed without any heavy third-party library;
 2. Delivers cross-platform performance without utilizing architectural features.

 ***gBolt*** is ***correct*** because: